Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

-# Getting Started with the Infineon OPTIGA Trust X and XMC4700 Relax Kit
+# Getting Started with the Infineon XMC4700 Relax Kit and OPTIGA Trust X

-This tutorial provides instructions for getting started with the Infineon OPTIGA Trust X Secure Element and XMC4700 Relax Kit\.
+This tutorial provides instructions for getting started with the Infineon XMC4700 Relax Kit and OPTIGA Trust X Secure Element\.

 You need the following hardware: